saikiran76/Euphoria-Check/README.md

 ## Features

-Users recieves a personalized note on email that helps them set their targets and improve on specific score so they keep on evolving
+Users receive a personalized note by email that helps them set their targets and improve on specific scores so they keep on evolving

 Key Features:
 📊 Happiness Assessment: